Orlistat is a medicine which can help you to lose weight if you have overweight or obesity.

 Orlistat for weight loss is available via a private service from your local pharmacist.
 Book a consultation to discuss your weight loss options through the Patient Access app.

 It is recommended that you reduce your fat intake to 30% of your total calorie intake whilst taking orlistat.
-Reported side-effects of eating too much fat include: flatulence, oily spotting on underwear, increased urgency and loose bowel movements.
+Orlistat reduces how much fat gets absorbed from the gut; fat that isn't absorbed comes out in poo.
+So, eating a high-fat diet alongside taking orlistat can worsen side-effects such as flatulence (farting), fatty or oily poo, oily spotting on underwear, increased number of bowel movements, needing to use the toilet suddenly, and loose stools..

 Tips on how to reduce your fat intake